-The only answer to that question is: “Always have been and now is more than ever.”
+The only answer to that question is: “Always has been and now more than ever.”

 Travel insurance should be every traveler’s top priority but, unfortunately, it isn’t.
 I have heard and seen travelers go on international travel without insurance and I’ve also made this mistake myself once.

 No matter the destination or size of the trip, you need travel insurance before you go abroad.
 After the accident has happened it’s already too late and you will regret not getting proper international travel insurance.

 The strange thing with travel insurance is, that people tend to neglect this far more than their insurance back home.
 You wouldn’t drive a car in your home country without insurance, so why on Earth would you do it in Italy?